 PhD students consult with a faculty advisor throughout the duration of their degree to review their research progress and course selection.

-- 30 credit hours in courses numbered 5000 or above, including three breadth, three 1-credit professional development, and six depth courses.
+- 30 credit hours in courses numbered 5000 or above, including three breadth, three 1-credit professional development, and six depth courses (3 credits of the depth needs to be CSCI)

 - 30 credit hours of dissertation credit.